roie9876/nsx-t-k8s/Part 1/README.md

 VLAN 40 : Routing VLAN for External Physical Router peering (Tier 0's Uplink is part of this VLAN, 10.190.4.0 /24)
 All the other subnets are overlay networks

+_**Note: In Guide we plnaing to use NSX-T Data Center 2.5.
+The K8S integration is supported with two options:
+Manager API:
+In this the NSX-T constructs are configured from "Advanced Networking & Security" menu.

+Policy API:
-_**Note: In NSX-T Data Center 2.4.1, K8S integration is supported only when the NSX-T constructs are configured from "Advanced Networking & Security" menu.
-(NOT from the other menus in the UI, also known as Simplified UI)**_
+Or with the new Policy API from the other menus in the UI, also known as Simplified UI)**_

 # Fabric Preperation
 [Back to Table of Contents](#Table-Of-Contents)